JAndrassy/WiFiEspAT/README.md

 The new passive receive mode of the AT firmware is not supported for UDP and secure connection (SSL) yet.
 For this reason UDP received message size is limited to configured buffer size and secure connection (SSL, https) is not supported with standard AT firmware.

 The AT firmware is limited to one TCP server.
-The AT LoBo customized firmware adds 3 more TCP servers, but without the support for the passive receive mode.
-So this library can't use them.

 ## AT firmware versions

 This library requires esp8266 AT firmware 1.7.x.
 AT firmware 1.7.x is build on Espressif NonOS SDK 3.
 You can use the CheckFirmware sketch from examples Tools to check the version of the AT firmware.

-Version 2.0 of the esp8266 AT firmware can't be used with this library.
+Note: Version 2.0 of the esp8266 AT firmware can't be used with this library.
 It is different because it is based on ESP32 AT firmware and doesn't support passive receive mode.

 The Espressif AT binary is built for 2MB-c1 flash partitioning.
 Flash Download Tool corrects it for 4 MB flash, but for esptool you must use the `--flash_size 2MB-c1` option and the corresponding addresses.